In-Memory Database Questions & Answers

 In-memory databases are most commonly used in applications that demand very fast data access, storage and manipulation, and in systems that don’t typically have a disk but nevertheless must manage appreciable quantities of data.

 An important use for in-memory database systems is in real-time embedded systems.
 IMDSs running on real-time operating systems (RTOSs) provide the responsiveness needed in applications including IP network routing, telecom switching, and industrial control.
-IMDSs manage music databases in MP3 players and handle programming data in set-top boxes.
+IMDSs manage music databases in MP3 players and handle program data in set-top boxes.
 In-memory databases’ typically small memory and CPU footprint make them ideal because most embedded systems are highly resource-constrained.

 Non-embedded applications requiring exceptional performance are an important growth area for in-memory database systems.
 For example, algorithmic trading and other applications for financial markets use IMDSs to provide instant manipulation of data, in order to identify and leverage market opportunities.
 Some multi-user Web applications – such as e-commerce and social networking sites – use in-memory databases to cache portions of their back-end on-disk database systems.
 These enterprise-scale applications sometimes require very large in-memory data stores, and this need is met by 64-bit IMDS editions.